David5258/Spending-Profile-Analysis-of-Japan-Inbound-Tourism/README.md

 - Indonesia, Taiwan, and Italy show wild swings: sharp declines in 2019 followed by massive rebounds in 2024.
 - This kind of volatility often suggests dependence on specific tourism channels.
 - While the rebound looks promising, the inconsistency is a risk factor — Japan must work to diversify tourism sources to avoid being vulnerable to shocks.
-### Downward trends
+### Downward Trends
 - The UK had a negative growth rate of -2.4% in 2016, but steadily recovered, reaching 58.4% in 2024, which might reflect a renewed interest post-Brexit.
-- Negative growth rates can be associated with various reasons such as policy changes within a country, and not necessarily a weakness in Japan's tourism promotion plan.
+- Negative growth rates can be associated with various reasons, such as policy changes within a country, and not necessarily a weakness in Japan's tourism promotion plan.